Austrian Alps: Minerals from alpine clefts and ore deposits

 Size: 10.8 x 7.2 x 5.1 cm

 Purple fluorite octahedra partially encrusted with a yellowish quartz layer.
 The specimen stems from a famous find in the 1980's from the slopes below the Stampflkees.
-While most of the fluorites from this find were green, the purple color of the specimen on hand is rather rare and very much sought-after among collectors.
+While most of the fluorites from this find were green, the purple color of the specimen on hand is rather rare.

 Adularia & Pericline - sold